Rosnani Azman: Club career

 Azman previously played for the South West Queensland Thunder in the National Premier Leagues Women's in Australia.
 She made 31 appearances for the club.

 In 2021, Azman became the first Singaporean to play professionally in Japan, when she joined INAC Kobe Leonessa of the Japan Women's Empowerment Professional Football League.
 Azman struggled in INAC Kobe due to the different level of play and language barrier.
 In an attempt to bridge to the gap, she put in extra training and ultimately injured herself, tearing her left gluteus maximus muscle, sidelining her for two months.

 Azman requested for a loan move at the end of 2021 and after a successful trial with Kibi International of Nadeshiko League Division 2, joined Kibi International on loan from February to June 2022, until the end of her contract with INAC Kobe.
 In June, Azman made her first appearance in the Japan League in a 60th minute substitution.

-Kibi International signed Azman on 1 July 2022 for six months.
+Kibi International signed Azman on 1 July 2022 for another six months, after her contract with INAC Kobe ended.

+She returned to Singapore at the start of 2023 and signed for Hougang United in the Deloitte Women’s Premier League (WPL).

+Rosnani Azman joins Albirex Niigata (S) for the 2024 WPL season.